aurimas13/Solutions-To-Problems/Public/PythonResources.md

 # Python Programming Language and Resources to Learn

-**Python resources to crack Python interviews as well as become more like Guido.**
 > Click :star: if you like the project.
 Pull Request are highly appreciated.
 Follow [@aurimas13](https://github.com/aurimas13) for more updates.

+**Python resources** to crack coding interviews as well as become more like Guido.

 ---

-1. ### Best YouTube Channels to Learn
+### Best YouTube Channels to Learn
 | No. | Channel |
 | --- | --------- |
 |1  | [Complete Python Tutorial for Beginners by Telusko](https://youtube.com/playlist?list=PLsyeobzWxl7poL9JTVyndKe62ieoN-MZ3) |